Participant Rights and Responsibilities Upon Transfer or Termination

 - if a covered individual ceases to meet the definition of a dependent.

 The university must depend on notice from the employee when certain events occur that would qualify the employee or dependent for COBRA.
-Under COBRA regulations, the employee or family member has the responsibility to inform Indiana University of such events, including: divorce, legal separation, or a child losing dependent status (such as due to marriage).
+Under COBRA regulations, the employee or family member has the responsibility to inform Indiana University of such events, including: divorce, legal separation, or a child losing dependent status.
 Such notice must be within 30 days of the later of the following dates: date of the event, or the date on which coverage would end under the plan because of the event.

 When Indiana University determines that an employee or dependent has experienced an event that qualifies the enrollee for continuation coverage, IU provides a written notice of COBRA rights and an application for the employee and dependents.
 The employee and/or dependents have 60 days to elect coverage from: